hyuna-ham/hyuna-ham.github.io/aboutme.md

 subtitle: Personal Story
 ---

-“Hydrodynamic test facilities for wave basin and towing tanks”, “Towing Carriage System” and “Blasting Robot” – these are the products that my family business, a company that my parents founded that tests vessels before they are actually sent off to the ocean, make.
+“Hydrodynamic test facilities for wave basin and towing tanks”, “Towing Carriage System”, and “Blasting Robot” – these are the products that my family business, a company that my parents founded that tests vessels before they are actually sent off to the ocean, make.
 My father is the CEO, and our revenue amounts to at least $3 million per annum.
 The company even won the Republic of Korea President’s award for transparency and excellence.

 But we have no house of our own.
 In fact, we live in a rented house ($450/month), not by choice – we simply do not have the money.